learningequality/ka-lite/docs/usermanual/userman_admin.rst

 Accessing KA Lite
 -------------------
-Once the server has started, you will be given two IP addresses that you can copy and paste them into a web browser to to access KA Lite.
+Once the server has started, you will be given two IP addresses that you can copy and paste into a web browser to to access KA Lite.

 * To access KA Lite from the same machine where the server is installed use the http://127.0.0.1:8008 IP address.
 * In order to access KA Lite from other machines in your local network, use the second IP address (different from the above) listed in Terminal after running `kalite start`.